fractal13/dsu-cs-4300-ai/web/assignments.2023/assignment_140_project_report.md

-Write a report that contains the PEAS assessment, a discussion of the search algorithm used, the variety of problem instances, the results, and conclusions about what can be learned from your project's results.
+Write a report that contains the PEAS assessment, a discussion of the search algorithm used, the variety of problem instances, the search results obtained, and conclusions about what can be learned from your project's results.

 Required Submissions